Black and White Tiger Moth

 The abdomen is ringed in black and scarlet.
 Under the white hairs, the thorax is black, unlike that of the similar species Spilosoma canescens, which has a white thorax.

-The species may be found over the whole of the southern half of Australia, including
+The species has been found over much of Australia, including

 Further reading :